leanghoun/leanghoun.github.io/docs/Micron/build-log.md

 *Fasteners Organized*
 {: .fs-2 .text-grey-dk-000 }

 The DFH Micron kit comes with all the required fasteners, but it comes in a mix of black oxide and stainless steel, some in resealable zip pouches and others in tear pouches.
-With the colors I chose (Fusion Filaments' Electrolytic Deuterium and Mushroom CLoud Gray), I wanted the lighter color of stainless steel so I bought a set of West3D's "Best Damn Fasteners" for the Micron.
-They look great!
+With the colors I chose (Fusion Filaments' Electrolytic Deuterium and Mushroom Cloud Gray), I wanted the lighter color of stainless steel so I bought a set of West3D's "Best Damn Fasteners" for the Micron.
+They really are great!

 Organized the screws.
 Left column contains West3D's Stainless Steel "Best Damn Fasteners" for Micron, sorted from smallest to largest.
 Middle column contains the stock fasteners from DFH's kit, a mixture of black oxide and stainless steel.
 Right columns hold nuts, shims/washers, heatset inserts, etc.